 This baked pumpkin oatmeal is a hearty and satisfying breakfast that is perfect for a chilly fall morning.
-It’s gluten free, vegan, requires only a few simple ingredients and will be ready in 30 minutes!
+It’s gluten free, vegan, requires only a few simple ingredients and will be ready in under 45 minutes!

 Nothing is better on a chilly fall morning than a cozy bowl of oatmeal.
-ESPECIALLY pumpkin oatmeal.
+Especially this baked pumpkin oatmeal.
 The smell of pumpkin spice filling the kitchen is bound to make your day better.